Maytag: Decline

 The company also consolidated warehouse operations and cut the number of Maytag vendors.
 Between 2002 and 2004, Maytag corporate management cut new-product investment by 50%.
+This lack of foresight and the position to focus on share value pigeon holed the Corporation into a cycle of hiring/firing project start and stagnate future design and innovation.

 An increasing chorus of consumer complaints concerning product reliability and customer service, assisted by the rapid growth of internet consumer forums, began to affect the company's reputation with customers.

 The company was also slow to react to customer complaints regarding its flagship Neptune washer and dryer line (labeled the Stinkomatic by dissatisfied customers because they would become moldy in a way that could not be easily cleaned), resulting in further damage to the company's reputation and a $33.5 million payout to settle several class-action lawsuits arising from the Neptune problems.

 By 2005, Maytag's market share had declined to all-time lows, sales were flat, and customer satisfaction surveys ranked Maytag near the bottom of the appliance field.
 The problems with the Neptune line continued; in 2007, 250,000 Neptune washing machines became part of a nationwide safety recall by the Consumer Product Safety Commission due to fire danger.

 In 2005, Haier sought to expand its share of foreign markets by acquiring rival white-goods OEMs and by expanding overseas production capacity.
 With backing from two large U.S. private equity funds, Haier made a bid to acquire U.S. appliance maker Maytag for $1.28 billion.
 The bid failed and Maytag was bought by Whirlpool for $1.7 billion.

+Acquisition by Whirlpool Corporation

 On April 1, 2006, Whirlpool completed its acquisition of Maytag Corporation.
-In May 2006, Whirlpool announced plans to close the former Maytag headquarters office in Newton, as well as laundry product manufacturing plants in Newton, Iowa; Herrin, Illinois; and Searcy, Arkansas by 2007.
+On May 10, 2006, Whirlpool announced plans to close all three Maytag laundry manufacturing plants in Newton, Iowa, Herrin, Illinois, and Searcy, Arkansas, as well as the former Maytag headquarters office in Newton by 2007.
 Following the Maytag headquarters closure, all brand administration was transferred to Whirlpool's headquarters in Benton Harbor, Michigan.
 The Maytag name would now be used on Whirlpool-designed appliances.
 Most Maytag employees were terminated, but some were offered jobs at Whirlpool.
 The board of directors of Maytag all received five years' severance pay.
 Former Maytag chairman and CEO, Ralph F. Hake, received two years' base salary and two years' target bonus under his severance agreement.